apache/doris/docs/en/docs/sql-manual/sql-reference/Show-Statements/SHOW-ALTER-TABLE-MATERIALIZED-INDEX.md

     - WAITING_TXN:

-      Before officially starting to generate materialized view data, it will wait for the current running import transaction on this table to complete.
+      Before officially starting to generate materialized index data, it will wait for the current running import transaction on this table to complete.
 And the `TransactionId` field is the current waiting transaction ID.
 When all previous imports for this ID are complete, the job will actually start.

     - RUNNING: The job is running.